HanSolo/toolbox/README.md

 - Statistics class containing methods like average, median etc.
 - A simple ObservableList that wraps an ArrayList
 - A simple ObservableMap that wraps a HashMap
+- A simple ObservableMatrix that wraps an Array

 Toolbox will be used in projects like TilesFX, Medusa, Countries, Charts etc.